Gayathri1763/Opencv_PDE4446/README.md

 Now we find the distance between the center of object and and center of camera.
 We also draw a line between them.
 Our next goal is to find the difference and adjust it as they line with each other.

-## Step 5: The Final: Camera Control using openCV
+## Step 5: The Final: Camera Control using OpenCV and PySerial
 ## Pan–Tilt Camera Object Tracking

 ## System Pipeline